-- 2.4.4 Organisations making application should include the following in support of their application: - a) Statement of objectives - b) Full financial accounts - c) Information of activities and programmes - d) Details of membership - 2.4.5 Organisations making application should ensure that the application provides sufficient information to demonstrate that: - a) Their activities benefit or are available to the entire community - b) They are currently operative - c) They are 'not or profit' and/or for charitable purposes - d) The land for which they are seeking remission is exclusively or principally for sporting, recreation, or community purposes.
+- 2.4.4 Organisations making application should include the following in support of their application: - Statement of objectives - Full financial accounts - Information of activities and programmes - Details of membership - 2.4.5 Organisations making application should ensure that the application provides sufficient information to demonstrate that: - Their activities benefit or are available to the entire community - They are currently operative - They are 'not or profit' and/or for charitable purposes - The land for which they are seeking remission is exclusively or principally for sporting, recreation, or community purposes.

-3. Remission for Organisations Providing Care for the Elderly
+3 Remission for Organisations Providing Care for the Elderly

-- 3.1.1 This remission category provides remission for eligible community based organisations that provide care for the Elderly when they meet the specified conditions and criteria for this category. - 3.1.2 Council wishes to support community-based organisations that provide much needed facilities and services for the Elderly within the Waitomo District.
-The intent is to recognise and assist those organisations that provide specialised care for the Elderly who, in the absence of such services, may need to relocate outside of the Waitomo District, away from family and friends. - 3.1.3 Objectives of this policy are: - a) To support those organisations that provide facilities and services that care for and enable the Elderly to reside in the Waitomo District. - b) To support Council's commitment for Waitomo to be a district which values it older people, promotes their meaningful contribution to the community, and facilitates a positive ageing experience for all. - c) To recognise the ageing population of New Zealand and this District, Council aims to facilitate and support the provision of a range of accessible, safe and affordable housing for the elderly.
+- 3.1.1 This remission category provides remission for eligible community-based organisations that provide care for the Elderly when they meet the specified conditions and criteria for this category. - 3.1.2 Council wishes to support community-based organisations that provide much needed facilities and services for the Elderly within the Waitomo District.
+The intent is to recognise and assist those organisations that provide specialised care for the Elderly who, in the absence of such services, may need to relocate outside of the Waitomo District, away from family and friends. - 3.1.3 Objectives of this policy are: - To support those organisations that provide facilities and services that care for and enable the Elderly to reside in the Waitomo District. - To support Council's commitment for Waitomo to be a district which values its older people, promotes their meaningful contribution to the community, and facilitates a positive ageing experience for all. - To recognise the ageing population of New Zealand and this District, Council aims to facilitate and support the provision of a range of accessible, safe and affordable housing for the elderly.

-- 3.2.1 This remission arrangement is available on application on a 3 yearly basis by qualifying organisations which: - a) Are charitable organisation(s).
+- 3.2.1 This remission arrangement is available on application on a 3 yearly basis by qualifying organisations which: - Are charitable organisation(s).
 Charitable organisations are organisations (incorporated or not) that carry out charitable activities or exist exclusively for charitable purposes.
 For an organisation's purposes to be charitable its activities or aims must be for public purposes - the benefit must be available to a large part of the community.
-In addition, it must not be carried on for the benefit or profit of any individual or group; and - b) Provide Rest Home level of care to the Elderly.
-Rest Home level of care is defined as the provision of 'everyday living assistance' to the Elderly who are fully
+In addition, it must not be carried on for the benefit or profit of any individual or group; and

-- dependent on other people to assist them with everyday life (e.g. to cook, clean, shower, etc); and/or - c) Provide Hospital Level Care for the Elderly.
-Hospital level care is defined as provision of palliative care type facilities, the ability to prescribe medicines as per national health standards and have the requisite number of trained nurses as per national and DHB health standards. - 3.2.2 It is the responsibility of the Organisation to notify Council of any change in circumstance in the interim period between applications.
+- Provide Rest Home level of care to the Elderly.
+Rest Home level of care is defined as the provision of 'everyday living assistance' to the Elderly who are fully dependent on other people to assist them with everyday life (e.g. to cook, clean, shower, etc); and/or - Provide Hospital Level Care for the Elderly.
+Hospital level care is defined as provision of palliative care type facilities, the ability to prescribe medicines as per national health standards and have the requisite number of trained nurses as per national and DHB health standards. - For the avoidance of any doubt, a charitable organisation that provides rest home level care and provides low-cost rental housing to elderly residents to assist with funding of rest home operations, may be eligible for remission on the low-cost rental units.
+To be eligible, the low-cost rental housing for elderly residents must be located on or be contiguous to the rating unit occupied by the rest home. - 3.2.2 It is the responsibility of the Organisation to notify Council of any change in circumstance in the interim period between applications.

-3.2.3 Extent of remission
+3.3 Extent of remission